shubhamtewari/NoticeBoardWebApp/README.md

 >Will be used starting from the month of August, 2019 in GBPIET Ghurdauri.

+**Features :**
+1. Real time retrieval of *image notices, events and polls* using the the Firebase Database API.
+2. Displaying this data in a simple UI.

 [Click here for website (Deployed using firebase Hosting)](https://notice-board-60616.firebaseapp.com) **Warning: The *Feed page* is not responsive and for mobile only!**
 **Warning: The *Board page* is desktop only!**